GSA/ficam-pacs/pages/pacs_deployment_models.md

 ## What Is an Enterprise PACS?

-An Enterprise PACS extends the concept of a standalone PACS to act as a unified, enterprise-wide system that controls physical access at most (or all) sites that belong to an agency.
+An Enterprise PACS (E-PACS) extends the concept of a standalone PACS to act as a unified, enterprise-wide system that controls physical access at most (or all) sites that belong to an agency.
 E-PACSs address the operational challenges of standalone PACSs and improve system management, scalability, monitoring, and performance.

 E-PACSs rely on the same components as standalone PACSs.
 However, an essential architectural distinction is that an E-PACS connects to an agency's enterprise-network, whereas a PACS typically does not.